Regulations for the Degree of Master of Philosophy

 9. A candidature shall lapse if a thesis is not submitted, in the form and manner prescribed by regulation, by the following time-limits:

-(a) Methods A and B - two years from the official beginning of the candidate’s period of study as a research student, as prescribed in paragraph 6, above.
-(Candidates who registered prior to September 2015 have three years).
+(a) Methods A and B - three years from the official beginning of the candidate’s period of study as a research student, as prescribed in paragraph 6, above.

-(b) Methods C, D and E - four years from the official beginning of the candidate’s period of study as a research student, as prescribed in paragraph 6, above.
+(b) Methods C, D and E - four years from the official beginning of the candidate’s period of study as a research student, as prescribed in paragraph 6, abov

 The above time-limits may be extended by the University, but in exceptional cases only and in accordance with criteria laid down in the Regulations for the Submission and Examination of Research Degree Theses.
 A reasoned application, supported by appropriate independent evidence, must be submitted by the candidate’s department for consideration by the University.